Iota Hydrae

 Iota Hydrae (ι Hydrae, abbreviated Iota Hya, ι Hya), formally named Ukdah /'Vkd@/, is a star in the constellation of Hydra, about 8° to the north-northwest of Alphard (Alpha Hydrae) and just to the south of the celestial equator.
 Visible to the naked eye, it is a suspected variable star with an apparent visual magnitude that ranges between 3.87 and 3.91.
-Based upon an annual parallax shift of 12.39 mas measured during the Hipparcos mission, it is located around 263 light-years from the Sun.
+Based upon an annual parallax shift of 12.39 mas measured during the Hipparcos mission, it is located around 263 light-years distant.

 Nomenclature

 ι Hydrae (Latinised to Iota Hydrae) is the star's Bayer designation.

-This star along with Tau¹ Hydrae, Tau² Hydrae and 33 Hydrae (A Hydrae), were Ptolemy's Καμπή (Kampē); but Kazwini knew them as عقدة ʽuqdah (or ʽuḳdah) "knot".
-According to a 1971 NASA memorandum, Ukdah was the name of an asterism of four stars: Tau¹ Hydrae as Uḳdah I, Tau² Hydrae as Uḳdah II, 33 Hydrae as Uḳdah III and Iota Hydrae as Uḳdah IV.
+This star along with Tau1 Hydrae, Tau2 Hydrae and 33 Hydrae (A Hydrae), were Ptolemy's Καμπή (Kampē); but Kazwini knew them as عقدة ʽuqdah (or ʽuḳdah) "knot".
+According to a 1971 NASA memorandum, Ukdah was the name of an asterism of four stars: Tau1 Hydrae as Uḳdah I, Tau2 Hydrae as Uḳdah II, 33 Hydrae as Uḳdah III and Iota Hydrae as Uḳdah IV.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Ukdah for Iota Hydrae on 1 June 2018 and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 星宿 (Xīng Sù), meaning Star or asterism, refers to an asterism consisting of ι Hydrae, Alphard, τ1 Hydrae, τ2 Hydrae, 26 Hydrae, 27 Hydrae, HD 82477 and HD 82428.
 Consequently, ι Hydrae are known as 星宿四 (Xīng Sù sì, the Fourth Star of Star).

 Properties

 This is an evolved K-type giant star with a stellar classification of K2.5 III.
 It is a Barium star, which means that, for a giant star, it displays unusually strong absorption lines of singly-ionized barium and strontium.
-Iota Hydrae has nearly twice the mass of the Sun and has expanded to 33 times the Sun's radius.
+Iota Hydrae has nearly twice the mass of the Sun and has expanded to 30 times the Sun's radius.
 It is around 2.5 billion years old and is spinning with a leisurely projected rotational velocity of 4.5 km/s.
 It may be a member of the Wolf 630 moving group of stars that share a common trajectory through space.